core-wg/etch/draft-ietf-core-etch-latest.md

 Response Code SHOULD be sent.

 The difference between the PUT and PATCH requests is documented in {{-http-patch}}.
+When a request is intended to effect a partial update of a given resource, clients cannot use PUT while supplying just the update, but might be able to use PATCH or iPATCH.

 The PATCH method is not safe and not idempotent, as with the HTTP PATCH method